AlmondSund/PROBABILITY-AND-STATISTICS/README.md

-# Probabilidad-Estadistica
+# Probability and Statistics

-Asignatura probabilidad y estadística - 2025-2S - Martín Ramírez Espinosa
+Course on probability and statistics – 2025‑2S – Martín Ramírez Espinosa